carolainesantos/carolainesantos/README.md

-# Hi there, I'm Carolaine dos Santos
+# Hi, I'm Carolaine dos Santos

-## A little about myself
+## 🌸 A little about myself

-- 💼 I'm currently research a new job;
+- 🚀 I'm currently looking for an internship opportunity to expand my knowledge of software;
+- 🌟 My favorite hobbies include reading, listening to music and cycling;
+- 🌱 I'm learning about programming logic and some languages;
+- ✈️ I love taking part in technology and innovation events;
-- 🎓 I'm doing my courses about IT;
+- 🎓 I'm doing my courses about IT, at @senacsc;
+- 👩🏻‍💻 Lover of technology;

 ##  Tech Stack

 - HTML | CSS | JavaScript | C | C++ | Java | Vscode